 apt-get install libapache2-svn apache2

 systemctl restart apache2

 CentOS and Fedora:

 yum install mod_dav_svn httpd

-mod_dav_svn to provide access to your Subversion repository, we need to allow the web server process to access the repository.
-Issue one of the following commands to allow the web server to “own” the repository in question:
+mod_dav_svn to provide access to your Subversion repository, allow the web server process to access the repository.

 On Debian and Ubuntu systems, Apache runs under the

 On CentOS and Fedora systems, Apache runs as